MONMOUTH REGIONAL HIGH SCHOOL

 With respect to hours, this shall mean that the Administrators and Supervisors shall report to their assignments at a reasonable time prior to the staff arrival and remain a reasonable time after the staff departure.

 In cases of emergency, the Superintendent’s discretion shall prevail with regard to starting and ending times for members of the bargaining unit.

 B. All members of the bargaining unit shall attend Back to School Night, Parent Teacher Conferences, Academic Awards Night, and 8th Grade Parents Night.
 Supervisors shall attend all after school activities where departmental supervision is required.
-Supervisors will be required to be assigned one lunch period and attend graduation”.
+Supervisors will be required to supervise one additional evening activity including departmental event per year as assigned by the building Principal.
 It will be determined in the Superintendent’s Administrative Team Meeting which team members shall be designated to supervise after school activities.

-C. The Athletic Director and/or his or her designee shall attend all football games (home and away); attend all State and Conference Championship Contests if Monmouth Regional High School competes; attend all home Basketball, Wrestling and Gymnastic events; and be present for the start of all home athletic contests, not specifically set forth in the foregoing.
+C. The Athletic Director shall attend all football games (home and away); attend all State and Conference Championship Contests if Monmouth Regional High School competes; attend all home Basketball, Wrestling and Gymnastic events; and be present for the start of all home athletic contests, not specifically set forth in the foregoing.

 ARTICLE VII A. Present policy for Administrative employees as stipulated in the Monmouth Regional High School Board of Education Policy # 4151.7 shall continue for the term of this Agreement.
 All requests for consecutive personal days shall include a statement of reasons for the need of these dates.
 Personal leave is not to be taken the day immediately before or after school is closed for a holiday or vacation, except in the case of emergency with the consent of the Superintendent, or for other matters deemed appropriate by the Superintendent.